AlgoMaster Logo

 Code

 Both approaches so far use O(n) extra space for the result.
-What if we could rearrange the characters in place without creating a new string, by reversing the entire string first and then reversing each word individually?
+The next approach rearranges characters within the input itself, reversing the entire string first and then reversing each word.

 Approach 3: Reverse Entire String, Then Reverse Each Word